OCHA-DAP/ocha-anticipy/docs/source/datasources/iri_seasonal_forecast.rst

 .edu/our-expertise/climate/forecasts/seasonal-climate-forecasts/methodology
 />`_.

-Currently in AA toolbox, only the tercile precipitation forecast has been implemented.
+Currently in OCHA AnticiPy, only the tercile precipitation forecast has been implemented.

 The tercile precipitation forecast is published in two formats.
 One only indicates the dominant tercile probability while the other format indicates the probability for each tercile.
-Both formats are implemented in the AA toolbox.
+Both formats are implemented in OCHA AnticiPy.

 The data is downloaded from `IRI's maproom
 <https://iridl.ldeo.columbia.edu/maproom/Global/Forecasts/NMME_Seasonal_Forecasts/Precipitation_ELR.html>`_